 Nudibranchs are characterized by their bright colors, since there are no limits to the color that these creatures can have.
 However, a nudibranch will never see its own magnificence, since their eyes are extremely primitive and likely only detect light and dark.

-They have two sensory organs in the form of horns, very colored, located on the head called rhinophores.
-The absence of shell increases their exposure to predators, but through many years of evolution have developed defense mechanisms based on toxicity (acid secretion) that can be self-produced or acquired by ingesting something that contains toxins.
+Sea slugs have two very colored horn-like sensory organs , located on the head called rhinophores.
+The lack of shell increases their exposure to predators, but through many years of evolution have developed defense mechanisms based on toxicity (acid secretion) that can be self-produced or acquired by ingesting something that contains toxins.

 Sea slugs also employ camouflage to evade their predators like the sea spider just to mention one of them.
 Some cnidarians have nematocysts (toxin-producing cells) and since the nudibranchs usually feed on them them, they can extract the nematocysts and use them as a defensive mechanism.
 (We invite you to read our article jellyfish, to learn about thse cnidarians).